-This particular salad was an invention out of necessity when I had a busy week and the only meat I had already cooked was some leftover steak.
-Normally, I stick to chicken or tuna on salad, but I had steak and seasonal peppers so that is what I used.
+This particular salad was invented out of necessity when I had a busy week and the only meat I had already cooked was some leftover steak.
+Normally, I stick to chicken or tuna on salad, but at the time I had steak and seasonal peppers so that is what I used.

 Sweet Pepper Steak Salad Recipe

-A healthy and flavorful salad of leftover steak topped with sweet peppers and homemade dressing.
+A healthy and flavorful salad of leftover steak and salad greens, topped with sweet peppers and homemade dressing.

 - Thinly slice the steak and it place on top of the spinach/greens.

 - Told you that was easy!
 Enjoy!